Fredo-XVII/Julia/JuliaAcademy/README.md

  - pushfirst!(fib, 0)
  - pop!()
  - popfirst!(fib)
+ - copy(): makes a new dataset or dataframe.

 ### Macros + {tab}: to call macro
  - @time: calculates run time of code